 Child Adoption in Thailand

+Child adoption in Thailand is as follows.
 A guardianship refers to the legal right between a minor or an incapable person and a guardian, without terminating the legal relationship between the biological parents and the child.
 Usually, a guardian is appointed by court, and is tasked to take care of the child and the child’s affairs, mainly all for the child’s benefit and advantage.
 For biological parents whose rights have not been void, a court action to remove or replace the guardian can be filed through court.
+Always take legal advice from a Thailand lawyer for more information.

 The Thailand Child Adoption Center and another agency authorized by the Department of Development and Welfare in Thailand processes all adoptions in the Kingdom.
 Both adoptive parents should be 25 years or older to be able to be eligible for adoption, and should at least be 15 years older than the adopted child.
 Couples planning to adopt a child are required to be legally married.
 A criminal background check will be required from the prospective parents, their physical health will be thoroughly inspected, also their ability to support the child and living conditions.
 Not all who intends to adopt are approved, as it requires further evaluation.
 For non-Thai prospective parent, a police clearance should be obtained from the home country, stamped by the Thai Embassy of which it has been issued, and the clearance needs to be certified by the Ministry of Foreign Affairs in Thailand.